atomhax/WarNauts/README.md

 Ideas:
 Chronowarpers
   - Frontline Portal (Makes units spawn at it instead of the arrow)
+  - Moves:
+  - Move that causes all Chronomorph units to Teleport

 Nedrex
-  - Sandbag Dropper- Done
-  - Shotgun Tank- Done
+ - More Slow Units
-  - Wonky lanes- Done
+ - Moves:
-  - Explodes on death- Done
+ - Move that releases rockets on all rows.
+ - Move that causes all Nedrex units to explode

 Nameless Deception Race
   - Unit that comes out the opponent's side